Conflux-Chain/conflux-documentation/docs/core/tutorials/hardhat-conflux-plugin.md

 ---

 sidebar_position: 3
 title: Hardhat Conflux Plugin
-description: Tutorial for using Hardhat Conflux Plugin
+description: Tutorial for using the Hardhat Conflux Plugin
 displayed_sidebar: coreSidebar
 ---

-[Hardhat](https://hardhat.org/) is a fantastic tool for building smart contracts.
-It is a development environment, testing framework, and asset pipeline for Ethereum-like blockchains, such as Conflux.
-[Hardhat Conflux Plugin](https://github.com/conflux-chain/hardhat-conflux) is a plugin for Hardhat that adds Conflux Core Space support.
+[Hardhat](https://hardhat.org/) is an exceptional tool for building smart contracts.
+It serves as a development environment, testing framework, and asset pipeline for Ethereum-like blockchains, such as Conflux.
+The [Hardhat Conflux Plugin](https://github.com/conflux-chain/hardhat-conflux) adds Conflux Core Space support to Hardhat.

-Developers can use Hardhat to compile solidity code, use hardhat-conflux plugin to deploy, interact, test contracts on Core Space.
+Developers can use Hardhat to compile Solidity code and the Hardhat-Conflux plugin to deploy, interact with, and test contracts on Core Space.

-Hardhat-conflux plugin is build on top of `js-conflux-sdk`, so the usage of deploy and interact is very similar to `js-conflux-sdk`.
+The Hardhat-Conflux plugin is built on top of `js-conflux-sdk`, making its usage for deployment and interaction very similar to that of `js-conflux-sdk`.

-If you are not familiar with Hardhat, please refer to [Hardhat documentation](https://hardhat.org/getting-started/).
+If you are not familiar with Hardhat, please refer to the [Hardhat documentation](https://hardhat.org/getting-started/).

 ## Installation